MY BEAUTIFUL LAUNDRETTE — CLASSIC FILM PICK

-"My Beautiful Laundrette" is a milestone of British cinema.
-Stephen Frears's stylish and confident handling of Hanif Kureishi's set-in-London gay love story between a first-generation Pakistani and a British neo-fascist punk is an achievement.
+"My Beautiful Launderette" is a milestone of British cinema.
+Stephen Frears's stylish and confident handling of Hanif Kureishi's London-set gay love story, between a first-generation Pakistani and a British neo-fascist punk, is an accomplishment.
 Volatile social issues of Margaret Thatcher's early '80s England are ripe opportunities for imaginative examination in a fantasy atmosphere of unfettered homosexual romance.
-Here is an anti-plot narrative that works in spite of its unpredictable nature.
+Here is an anti-plot narrative that works because of its unpredictable nature.

 Omar's caring dad wants his son to go to college to get a well-rounded education.
 As a former respected leftist journalist, he values knowledge over wealth.
-Still, Omar gets other ideas about his capitalist future after his rich uncle Nasser (Saeed Jaffrey) gives him a parking garage job.
+Still, Omar gets other ideas about his capitalist future after his rich uncle Nasser (Saeed Jaffrey) gives him a job working in his parking garage.
 Uncle Nasser wants Omar to marry his daughter.
-However, he is too busy with his English mistress to notice Omar's obvious relationship with Johnny.
+However, Nasser is too busy with his English mistress to notice Omar's obvious relationship with Johnny.

-Omar quickly moves up to take over a rundown launderette in a dicey South London neighborhood.
+Omar quickly moves up in the business world to take over a rundown launderette in a dicey South London neighborhood.
 He's not above doing some drug running for Nasser's crime-connected brother.
 Omar gives Johnny a job renovating and helping run the launderette.
-The joint's washing machines hum with a musical gurgling sound which Frears uses to send auditory romantic messages to the audience in an abstract Morse code.
+The joint's washing machines hum with a musical gurgling sound that Frears uses to send auditory romantic messages to the audience in an abstract Morse code.
+Frears’s abstract cinema lauguage sings.
 In reinventing the launderette as a glamorous social gathering spot, Omar establishes a micro utopia to support his economically sensible yet sensuously exotic ambitions.

-Frears' ever-moving camera lens cranes and dollies to show the abysmal state of Thatcher's England.
+The filmmaker’s ever-moving camera lens cranes and dollies to show the abysmal state of Margaret Thatcher's England.
 There is both fantasy and hope in the relationship between Johnny and Omar.
-The pair exist beyond the rampant racism and economic desperation that surrounds them.
+The pair exists beyond the rampant racism and economic desperation that surrounds them.
 They represent England's future.
 Our future.